-The Company is exposed to market risk, credit risk and liquidity risk.
+The Company's senior management of these risks.
 The Company's senior management oversees the management of these risks.
 The Company's senior management is supported by a Risk Management Committee that advises on financial risks and the appropriate financial risk governance framework for the Company.
 The Risk Management Committee provides assurance to the Company's senior management that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
 All derivative activities for risk management purposes are carried out by specialist teams that have the appropriate skills, experience and supervision.
 It is the Company's policy that no trading in derivatives for speculative purposes may be undertaken.